mwakok/software_carpentries/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 ## Content
-Collection of materials to host a
+Collection of materials to host a Software Carpentries workshop.
+These materials are adaptations from the lessons provided by the [Software Carpentry](https://software-carpentry.org/lessons/)

 ## Workshops